Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 APIS, hot and inflamed, worse for heat.

-M my name is niloofar rezai, from london, just complted first year of homeopathy at the CPH, london.
+My name is niloofar rezai, from london, just completed first year of homeopathy at the CPH, London.

 ———————————————

-Well, i hope all of you have learned something here today; namely, to stay out of Kelly’s yard!
+Well, i hope all of you have learned something here today; stay out of Kelly’s yard!

-The prize winners for this month are Christine, Niloofar, Valarian, Dana, Fiona, Dr. Mir Mostafa Kamal, Karen, Dr. M. Nigar Parveen, Nooshin, Satish, also Sameena, Sridevi Singaram, Barbara Lowry, Dr. Madan, Sarah Millogo, Fee and the Anonymous Twins.
+The winners are Christine, Niloofar, Valarian, Dana, Fiona, Dr. Mir Mostafa Kamal, Karen, Dr. M. Nigar Parveen, Nooshin, Satish, also Sameena, Sridevi Singaram, Barbara Lowry, Dr. Madan, Sarah Millogo, Fee and the Anonymous Twins.

 —————————————————-